check-spelling/zephyr/samples/sensor/tmp112/README.rst

 Requirements
 ************

-A board with this sensor built in to its :ref:`devicetree <dt-guide>`, or a devicetree overlay with such a node added.
+A board with this sensor built into its :ref:`devicetree <dt-guide>`, or a devicetree overlay with such a node added.

 Building and Running